Walhalla railway line: Closure and legacy

+Removal of track and buildings was completed by 1963, and since then changes to Moe yard (including electrification, and later de-electrification) have obliterated nearly all evidence of the former interchange facilities; as of 2011 a single gate post was still in situ at the former George Street level crossing (visible on Google Street View in 2010, but absent by 2014), and the "telltale line of back fences" indicate where the line used to pass through.
+Just north of town the rail formation has been converted to an access road for a sewage plant.
+Parts of the land have been sold privately, including the area where remains of the Latrobe River bridge sit, but the Tanjil River bridge is still somewhat intact, as is the road bridge over the line on the approach to Gooding.
+The area of the Tyers River bridge was flooded by rising waters in Moondarra Dam and Reservoir (completed in 1961), though some parts are visible in low water conditions.

+The Thomson River Railway Bridge is listed on the Register of the National Estate.
+It had been scheduled for demolition as a military exercise in the 1950s but this was prevented by "indignant railway enthusiasts", and was still intact (though with gaps in the deck) in 1992, and in the preservation era trains operate over it again.

 Reconstruction

 In recognition of the outstanding tourist potential of the railway, a number of attempts were made to reopen the line for tourist traffic, but none were successful until the early 1990s.
 The Walhalla Railway Taskforce was formed in 1991, becoming the Walhalla Goldfields Railway, Inc., in 1993.
 By this time the roadbed was a totally overgrown jungle of blackberries and heavy scrub, with numerous sections of the trackbed having collapsed and all being derelict except one of the bridges.
 Restoration began with the establishment of Thomson Station and its accompanying yard on the site of an original station.
 The railway commenced operations in April 1994, within the Thomson Station yard.
 Gradually the line extended, first over the nationally heritage-classified Thomson River Bridge in October 1994, pushing up the Stringers Creek Gorge to Happy Creek.
 This became the terminus for the line until the six bridges in the last kilometre into the Walhalla Station yard were completed, this section of line opening on 15 March 2002.
 The operating line is 2.5 mi in length.

+The new Walhalla station building is a replica of the original, though on the opposite side of the yard because the road alignment has taken over its former site.